pixagan/laeyerz/README.md

-# Laeyerz is a Graph based llm workflow and agent builder app
+# Laeyerz is an open source python tool to help students and developers quickly prototype workflows and agents

 ## License